thorsjur/event-planner-itp/eventplanner/core/README.md

 #### **Password encryption:**
 The current implementation of password encryption is only meant to serve as an example.
 We chose to use a variation of the classic Vignère cipher to provide basic encryption of the users' passwords.
 The password is encrypted at the serialization phase, and later decrypted at the deserialization phase.

-The reasoning for choosing an relatively unsecure cipher is that proper implementation of password encryption using public and private keys is unecessary for a project of this scale.
+The reasoning for choosing a relatively unsecure cipher is that proper implementation of password encryption using public and private keys is unecessary for a project of this scale.
 In addition we do not have the knowledge or experience to properly implement the security needed.
 If this project was meant to be used by a user base, we would be required to implement better security protocols.

 <br>